devoidfury/conjugarden/README.md

 cd site && node app.js
 ```

-The server listens to port 8080 by default.
-Open http://localhost:8080 to use.
+The server listens to port 8080 by default

-Enjoy!